AI-Powered Forms for Medicine, Taxes, & More

 Prompt: "What’s your most sticky, time-consuming, budget-draining business function?
 Imagine that hot mess transformed into a sleek, simple process."

-Our team brainstormed a few issues together to decide which business problem we wanted to tackle together for this project.
-Ultimately, we decided to address the pain points of forms using speech-to-text to:
+Our team brainstormed together to decide which business problem we wanted to tackle.
+We decided to address the pain points of forms using speech-to-text to:

 • Help increase workflow efficiency